Is Joel Embiid playing tonight against Miami Heat? | NBA Playoffs 2022

-The Joel Embiid-led Philadelphia 76ers are all set to take on the Miami Heat tonight in Game 5 of the Eastern Conference semifinals.
-The series is tied 2-2.
+The Joel Embiid-led Philadelphia 76ers are all set to take on the Miami Heat tonight in Game 6 of the Eastern Conference semifinals.
+The Heat lead the series 3-2 as the 76ers are on the brink of elimination.

 The 76ers had a very good regular-season.
 Joel Embiid was an MVP finalist despite all the fiasco surrounding Ben Simmons before his exit from the roster to the Brooklyn Nets.